Beginner’s Guide to Deep Sky Astrophotography

 A basic deep-sky astrophotography setup with a DSLR camera and telescope.

-My personal imaging gear has evolved and expanded over the past 8 years, and the learning process never ends.
-Small milestones and gradual progress along the way are a huge motivator to continue pushing forward.
-Don’t think that you can just skip over a number of steps by buying top of the line equipment early on.
+Small milestones and gradual progress along the way are huge motivators to continue moving forward.
+Don’t think that you can skip over a number of steps by buying top-of-the-line equipment early on.

-Because I’ve got news for you.
-It never ends.
+Because I’ve got news for youit never ends.

 No matter what it looks like from the outside looking in, deep sky astrophotography is not about what gear you have.
 It’s about the journey you take on the way to achieving the image you’ve always wanted to capture.